ST10467866/Ass1/README.md

 The main goal of this app is to [Provide a user with 3 meal options based on the time of day given by a user].

 ### Key Features:
-- Feature 1: [User login functionality]
+- Feature 1: User login functionality
-- Feature 2: [Display 3 meal options per time of day]
+- Feature 2: Display 3 meal options per time of day
-- Feature 3:[Back button and Enter button]
+- Feature 3:Back button and Enter button
-- Feature 4: [First screen displays where the user will enter the time of day]
+- Feature 4: First screen displays where the user will enter the time of day
-- Feature 5: [Second screen displays 3 meal choices based on the time of day inputed on the first screen]
+- Feature 5: Second screen displays 3 meal choices based on the time of day inputed on the first screen

-These features aim to provide [The best meals suited for the user based on the time of day].
+These features aim to provide The best meals suited for the user based on the time of day.

 ## Design Considerations:

-The design of the **[Eazzy.Meals]** was based on the following key considerations:
+The design of the **Eazzy.Meals** was based on the following key considerations:

 1. **User Experience (UX)**: The app was designed with the goal of providing an intuitive and easy-to-navigate user interface, ensuring a seamless user experience.